 - Common pain medications are not sufficient for people suffering from TM

-- Typically involves only one side of the face with the pain concentrating in the cheek, jaw, teeth and lips
+- Usually involves only one side of the face, with pain concentrating in the cheek, jaw, teeth and lips

-- May last for only a few seconds but could last for several minutes, an hour, or even be constant
+- Pain may last for only a few seconds but could last for several minutes, an hour, or even be constant

-- Can be triggered by simple activities like applying makeup or teeth brushing.
+- Can be triggered by simple activities like applying makeup or brushing your teeth.
 Eating, chewing, laughing, and even, excessive talking are all potential triggers

-- Trigeminal nerve pain may get worse over time with the attacks happening more frequently
+- Pain may worsen over time, with the attacks happening more frequently

 - Remission can occur where no pain is felt for a period of time